Top 5 antivirus software for 64-bit PC

 First thing first, since the 64-bit architecture is widely used today, all major antivirus programs work great on it.
 So, the choice is going to be hard.
 In that manner, we won’t rank antiviruses by number here.
 We’ll just tell you about their most important features, and differences.
-So, you can choose the best option by yourself.
+So, you can choose the best option for yourself.

 Best antivirus programs for Windows 64-bit